buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_6_Building_Arena_Page.md

   <Arena characterNFT={characterNFT} setCharacterNFT={setCharacterNFT} />
 ```

 This should all look pretty familiar to you!
-Our contract will return `newBossHp` and `newPlayerHp` which we will then use to update the state of both our boss and character NFT.
+Our contract will return `newBossHp` and `newPlayerHp` which we will then use to update the state of the boss, and also the character NFT (if it's our player).
 This part may look a bit funky, so let's dive into this a bit:

 ```javascript
 setBoss((prevState) => {